 I think Dorothy’s older brother Frank Bailey McMurry’s family (Frank, wife Sara, son Frank Ross McMurry and son Glenn Amos McMurry) and Dorothy’s cousin Lucy Irene Jeglum Renaudo’s family (Lucy, husband Joseph Rinaudo Jr., son Mel, daughter Linda, and son James) may have also moved to the area around this same time, possibly also to Hoff Heights.

-Judging from the following two photos, Keith’s fascination with cars was already in full swing by the time they lived in Santa Barbara.
-Here he is, in the driver’s seat of a Jeep.
+Judging from the following two photos, Keith’s fascination with cars was already in full swing by the time they left Washington State.
+Here he is, in the driver’s seat of a Jeep in Yuma, Arizona, in February 1946.
 His cousins Frank McMurry and Glenn McMurry are in the back of the Jeep, but I don’t know who the man in the passenger seat is.

-Here are two shots of Keith and his cousin Glenn McMurry, presumably at Hoff Heights (that appears to be a flagpole behind them):
+Here are two shots of Keith and his cousin Glenn McMurry, in Yuma, Arizona, in February 1946:

 Keith’s grandmother Lucinda McMurry came to visit.
 In this shot we can see the barracks that they lived in:

-Keith and his cousins Frank and Glenn McMurry watching the ducklings play in some mud at Hoff Heights:
+Keith and his cousins Frank and Glenn McMurry watching the ducklings play in some mud in Yuma, Arizona, in February 1946:

 Keith pretending to be a horse-riding cowboy in front of his father, Vernon.

-Keith playing on the sand dunes near Santa Barbara.
+Keith playing on the sand dunes near Yuma, Arizona, in February 1946.
 With a hand-cranked egg beater, of course.
 Because why not?

 Keith enters school and gets a younger brother